 How often should you masturbate?

 Women can masturbate as much as they want — there are absolutely no health risks to masturbating often.
 And to the contrary, there are numerous mental health and emotional benefits to frequently masturbating, especially with sex toys!
-If you enjoy masturbating, go for it, and dont worry about it being too much!”
-And on the other hand, its also perfectly okay to masturbate less frequently or not at all.
+If you enjoy masturbating, go for it, and don’t worry about it being “too much!”
+And on the other hand, it’s also perfectly okay to masturbate less frequently or not at all.
 Do whatever feels right for your body.

 If you want to develop a habit of masturbating regularly, you can start with two sessions per week of 15 to 20 minutes each.
 Some women also sync their masturbation habits with their menstruation cycles, allowing them to maximize the possibilities of their natural endocrine flows.
 Your estrogen and progesterone hormones are usually at their peak levels during the ovulation phase, so you can achieve truly amazing orgasms by masturbating within that period.